 If it’s a daytime event, you probably won’t need as much alcohol as you would for an evening affair.
 If it’s the height of summer, you might want to consider ordering more white and rosé than red wine, for example, and the reverse if it’s a winter affair.

 Type of Service

-Is it indeed a full open bar?
-Or are you offering a few, pre-selected cocktail options?
+Will you have a full open bar, or are you offering just a few different pre-selected cocktail options?
 “There is a stark difference between having a full bar and allowing guests to select their preferred beverage versus choosing a few specialty cocktails that are dear to the couple,” says Davila.
 “Avoid shots at all costs.
 Not only does the volume of alcohol needed go way up but it rarely ends well.”

 Also, is it an open bar (the most common and expensive option) where guests can have as much to drink as they want?
 Or, is it a cash-only bar where guests have to pay for their own drinks?
 (This is a less popular option and it’s generally not recommended.
 However, it is a good place to cut down on costs as guests will definitely drink less.)
 “For cash bars, I will use half of the product that I would use for an open bar,” says Castillo.

 And, of course, think about your guests: Are they big party animals?
 Are they mostly beer people or cocktail people?
 Do you have a lot of non-drinkers and if so, do you want to offer a specialty mocktail?
 Just because they are non-alcoholic doesn’t mean that mocktails won’t run up the bill, so keep that in mind.